 Our energy strategy continues to reduce operational carbon and costs and build resilience.
 Between 2010 and 2015 we rolled out 1,000 or so energy-saving projects which collectively saved over £20 million.
-Last year we generated 131.1GWh of electricity from renewable energy - enough to power 40,000 homes for a year.
+In 2020/21 we generated 134.4GWh of electricity from renewable energy - enough to power 40,000 homes for a year.
 This came from solar, wind and combined heat and power (CHP) engines using biogas, a by-product of the water recycling process.
 Over the next few years, we’ll continue to concentrate on renewable energy, particularly solar and CHPs.

 Since 2011, we’ve measured and reduced our greenhouse gas emissions.
-Using CEMARS certification, we understand our carbon emissions and improve upon them, year by year.
+Using CarbonReduce (formerly CEMARS) certification, we understand our carbon emissions and improve upon them, year by year.

 In 2017 we signed up as a supporter of the Task Force on Climate-related Financial Disclosures (TCFD).
 Since then, we have published climate-related information in line with its recommendations.
-In 2020 for the first time, we have also made a disclosure through CDP (formerly Carbon Disclosure Project).
+In 2019 for the first time, we made a disclosure through CDP (formerly Carbon Disclosure Project).
 This follows CDP modifying the structure of its climate change questionnaire to align with TCFD (CDP-TCFD technical note).
 By 2020 we’d reached CDP’s global A list for our response to climate change, a result which puts us in the top 3 per cent of more than 9,600 companies globally.
 We’re the only UK water company to achieve such a rating and one of only 21 companies in the UK to do so.